Banjo ballads and scarred, rough punk riffs wring anthems of hard times and tough soil.— Austin Chronicle

 Whitmore has consistently carved his own path, honoring the longstanding tradition of folk music throughout his nearly 20-year career, while always allowing his blues, soul, and punk rock influences to shine through.
 Getting his first break opening for his friend's hardcore band with just a banjo in hand, he would discover bands like The Jesus Lizard, Bad Brains, Lungfish, and Minutemen and soon learn to play his own brand of rural, roots music with that same DIY ethic.

 William Elliott Whitmore has been back and forth across the United States and to cities around the world.
-He's toured with such diverse acts as Frank Turner, Trampled By Turtles, Clutch, and Chris Cornell, to name a few.
-He's appeared on some of the biggest stages around the world including Stagecoach Fest, Byron Bluesfest (Australia) and End of the Road Fest (UK).
+He's toured with such diverse acts as Frank Turner, Trampled By Turtles, Clutch, Murder By Death and Chris Cornell, to name a few.
+He's appeared on some of the biggest stages around the world including Stagecoach, Byron Bluesfest (Australia) and End of the Road Fest (UK).
 His willingness to take his show to any playing field has proved invaluable as he turned strangers to diehards with every performance.

 Official Website: William Elliott Whitmore Online